rule

 Text 19

-Controlling the mind by regulating his breath remained the sage there for a hundred years, eating the air standing on the one leg of non-duality.
+Controlling the mind by regulating his breath, the sage remained there for a hundred years subsisting on air while standing on the one leg of non-duality.

 Text 20

+He thought: 'By taking shelter of Him I surrendered myself to Him, may He who is the master of the universe give me a son like Himself.'

 He thought: 'Taking shelter I surrender myself to Him, may He who is for sure the master of the universe give me a son alike Himself.'

-He thought: 'Taking shelter I surrender myself unto Him, may He who is for sure the master of the universe give me a son alike Himself.'
 (Vedabase)

 Text 21